 Version Controlled Cloud Backup

 I’ve longed for a (hobby) home server for quite a while.
 So a couple of weeks ago I pulled the trigger and bought myself a Raspberry Pi.
-As soon as I received it I hooked it in and began my odessey into the world of server administration and self-hosted services.
+As soon as I received it I hooked it in and began my odyssey into the world of server administration and self-hosted services.
 I swiftly set-up a SSH server, SMTP mail server, reverse proxy, database, feed reader, and a bunch of home automation scripts.
-With all these services came a ton of configuration files that need to backup to a remote location lest I do something stupid and lose them.
-After all I have a habit of tinkering around too much 🤷♂️.
+With all these services came a ton of configuration files that need to be backed up to a remote location lest I do something stupid and lose them.
+After all, I have a habit of tinkering around too much 🤷♂️.